Didcot Railway Centre: Access

 The railway centre is entirely surrounded by active railway lines and has no road connection of any kind.
 Public access is on foot from a subway at Didcot Parkway station, which links the centre by rail to London and much of southern and central England.
-Wheelchair and pram access is practically nonexistent; they have to be carried up a flight of concrete steps.
-Although this contravenes the Disability Discrimination Act, the Great Western Society is unable to improve it since the site is owned by Network Rail.
+Wheelchair and pram access was difficult due to the presence of a flight of concrete steps on Network Rail property.
+To comply fully with the Disability Discrimination Act, the Great Western Society constructed a ramped access in 2023–24.